Occupational Therapy and Autism: Strategies for Engagement

 Visual supports and environmental modifications are effective strategies utilized by occupational therapists to create structured and predictable environments for individuals with autism.
 Visual supports, such as visual schedules, social stories, and visual cues, help individuals understand expectations, transitions, and routines, reducing anxiety and promoting engagement.

 Environmental modifications involve optimizing the physical environment to accommodate sensory needs and support engagement.
-This may include minimizing distractions, providing designated sensory spaces, or using adaptive equipment to improve comfort and accessibility.
+This may include minimizing distractions, providing designated sensory spaces, or using adaptive equipment such as noise‑reducing headphones, sensory panels, or ergonomic seating.

 Reading more: